 In the United States, diesels are mostly found in heavier vehicles.
 Europe boasts many models of cars that are powered by diesel.
 As people in North America become more concerned with oil prices, diesel is looking more attractive.

-If you own a diesel engine in Katy, take it into Christian Brothers for maintenance, repairs, and tune-ups.
-Our mechanics have been thoroughly trained to repair diesel engines.
+If you own a diesel engine in Katy, take it into Christian Brothers Automotive Westgreen for maintenance, repairs, and tune-ups.
+Our mechanics have been thoroughly trained to repair diesel engines, foreign cars, and more.